What is Physical Trauma?

 The first step in treating the physical effects of trauma is stabilizing the patient’s condition.
 This involves providing pain relief, such as medication and IV fluids, and preventing infection through appropriately cleaning and dressing wounds.
 If there are multiple injuries or fractures, doctors may need to apply an external immobilizing device to help stabilize the patient’s body until they heal naturally.

 Physical trauma treatment aims to restore the body to as much function as possible after an injury or illness.
 The goal of emotional and physical trauma treatment through trauma-informed therapy is not just to heal but also to prevent future injuries from occurring.

-In some instances, mental health issues such as trauma induced depression, anxiety, post-traumatic stress disorder, and mental retardation from trauma (in children) are developed due to the impact of physical trauma.
+In some instances, mental health issues such as trauma induced depression, anxiety, and post-traumatic stress disorder from trauma (in children) are developed due to the impact of physical trauma.
 In such cases, a trauma therapist is essential to seek care and trauma healing for mental health issues and physical injuries.
 It is also necessary to monitor the effects of physical trauma on the body and physical signs your body is releasing trauma.